thunlp/SubCharTokenization/README.md

 This repo contains code for reproducing our results in the [paper](https://arxiv.org/abs/2106.00400) and using our models and tokenizers for your own tasks.
 Model checkpoints are available at: https://huggingface.co/thunlp/SubCharTokenization/tree/main.
 That Huggingface repo only contains the model checkpoints, the config and tokenizer files are in this repo, which you can load locally.

+## Pretraining

+### Pretraining Data Processing

+The pretraining data that we used is from Baidu Baike, which consists of 2.2G raw text.
+You can contact the first author to request the raw pretraining data if you want to reproduce the results in the paper.
+Alternatively, you can use any other pretraining corpus you want, you should format the file by putting one document per line.
+Suppose the pretraining file is stored at `wubi_corpus/formatted/baidubaike_corpus.txt` (if not, substitute the directory in the data processing script).

+Run `bash data/create_datasets_from_start.sh`.
+It consists of two data processing steps: 1) data sharding, and 2) creating HDF5 files.
+Note that we follow a two-stage pretraining pipeline where the first stage has max sequence length 128 and the second stage with max sequence length 512.
+You should also specify in that script the specific tokenizer vocab and model files that you want to use for tokenizing the corpus.

+### Pretraining Commands

+Once you have the processed data (the HDF5 files for the two stages of pretraining).
+Run `bash scripts/run_pretraining.sh` to run the pretraining.
+The default hyper-parameters in the script are used in the paper, you can also adjust them based on your own needs.
+Note that we used 8 A100 GPUs when doing the pretraining, you should adjust the batch sizes if you are using other GPUs.

 ## Finetuning

 You can run one of the following python code to do finetuning depending on which